Back to Floor Sanding

 Now, when doing rough sanding, some people attempt to strip the wood diagonally, because it cuts faster.
 That is all fine and good but it also hurts the grain and it may become noticeable when you add the finish much later.
 For this reason, it is better to sand straight first and leave the grain untouched.
 Diagonal sanding has its place when working on very uneven, distressed surfaces where it is simply more efficient to remove more material at once.

 Sanding a Herringbone Parquet

 Straight and Across at 90 degrees of each other.
 Those who use this method claim that sanding diagonally makes you strip some blocks more than others given the different grain direction which eventually leads to an uneven surface.
-While sanding straight and across, you never strip the grain fully in either direction so you also never remove too much.
+While standing straight and across, you never strip the grain fully in either direction so you also never remove too much.

 Diagonally.
 Those who prefer to go this route, believe that it is ok to strip the wood straight and across when performing rough and medium sanding.
-However, for the fine sanding, it is needed to do a round at least once for each diagonal.
+However, for the fine sanding, it is needed to do around at least once for each diagonal.
 By doing this, you follow the grain once and then go in the opposite direction.
 This is the method most flooring experts seem to use.

 The main idea here is not to follow instructions blindly but see what works best for you.
-Both ways of sanding the parquet should get the job done, but it depends on your own personal skills to finish the task properly.
-However, always be mindful how you use your belt sander.
+Both ways of sanding the parquet should get the job done, but it depends on your skills to finish the task properly.
+However, always be mindful of how you use your belt sander.
 Don’t forget that it strips the wood constantly as long as it is working and stopping in place for even a few moments can dent your floor.

-Very useful pieces of equipment are the Lagler Trio and it's alternative – BonaFlexi Sand.
+Very useful pieces of equipment are the Lagler Trio and its alternative – BonaFlexi Sand.
 Those machines possess drive plates with multiple separately driven heads which can help you buff the floor and make the grain more consistent.
 However, they only work on flat surfaces and because of this cannot replace the belt sander.